 Plus, we’re sure to get at least a few results of the fan-voted elements, which has been one of the most anticipated parts of the anniversary season.
 Will our players have rice when they get to camp?
 And if anyone is bold enough to go looking for a hidden immunity idol, will there even be one to find?

-I’ll be here sharing live updates throughout the entire kick-off—from the marooning, the social dynamics, the challenges, all the way to Tribal Council.
-So keep checking in to see what’s going down on the season premiere of Survivor 50: In the Hands of the Fans!
+We shared everything live—from the marooning, the social dynamics, the challenges, all the way to Tribal Council...and beyond!
+Because of course, the first episode of Survivor 50: In the Hands of the Fans was anything but expected.

 Meet the Survivor 50 starting tribes